Thomsch/untangling-tools-benchmark/README.md

 Run `./evaluate_all.sh <bug-file> <out-dir>`.

+TODO: There is heavy use of .csv files.
+Each .csv file format should be documented.
+I suggest this should be in a README, so that any reference to the file format in documentation (say, elsewhere in a README, or in a script) can be concise.
+Using names for file formats would make all of the code easier to understand.
+TODO: Do all the .csv files start with a header line?
+I see header lines for many of them, but I'm wondering if there are any exceptions.
+That should be documented when the file format is documented.

 - `<bug-file>` is a CSV file containing the list of bugs to evaluate.
 There are 2 pre-computed bug files that you can use (to generate a new bug file see **Generating the bug file** section):
     - `data/d4j-5-bugs.csv`: 5 bugs from the Defects4J project.
-Useful to test the benchmark end to end
+Useful to test the benchmark end to end.
+You can generate a new bug file using `scripts/sample_bugs.sh data/d4j-compatible-bugs.csv <n>`, with `<n>`indicating the number of bugs to include.
-    - `data/d4j-compatible-bugs.csv`: All the Defects4J bugs that are compatible with the benchmark
+    - `data/d4j-compatible-bugs.csv`: All the Defects4J bugs that are compatible with the benchmark.
+      (see **Limitations** section).
+      It is generated from `data/d4j-bugs-all.csv` by removing manually all the bugs from the `Chart` project.
+    - `data/d4j-bugs-all.csv`: All the Defects4J bugs.
+To generate, run `scripts/defects4j_bugs.sh > data/d4j-bugs-all.csv`.
 - `<out-dir>` is the directory where the repositories, decompositions, results, and logs will be stored

 For example, use `./evaluate_all.sh data/d4j-5-bugs.csv ~/benchmark` to run the evaluation on 5 bugs from the Defects4J